+Congressional Action.
 Congress reauthorizes the Higher Education Act approximately every five to six years.
-Congress most recently reauthorized the Higher Education Act in August 2008.
-We cannot predict with certainty whether or when Congress might act to amend further the Higher Education Act.
+Congress most recently reauthorized the Higher Education Act in August 2008 through the end of 2013 and the law has been extended since that date.
+Congress has held hearings regarding the reauthorization of the HEA and has continued to consider new legislation regarding passage of the HEA.
+We cannot predict whether or when Congress might act to amend further the HEA.
 The elimination of additional Title IV Programs, material changes in the requirements for participation in such programs, or the substitution of materially different programs could increase our costs of compliance and could reduce the ability of certain students to finance their education at our institutions.